Law enforcement in the United States: Federal

 The Department of Homeland Security (DHS) is another branch with numerous federal law enforcement agencies reporting to it.
 The United States Border Patrol (USBP), U.S. Immigration and Customs Enforcement (ICE), United States Secret Service (USSS), United States Coast Guard (USCG), and the Transportation Security Administration (TSA) are some of the agencies that report to the DHS.
-The Army National Guard (ARNG) in particular is also a Military Police Corps (USAMPC) of the United States Armed Forces and is assigned to the United States Department of Defense in the event of war.
+The Army National Guard and Air National Guard in particular is also a Military Police Corps (United States Army), Master-at-arms (United States Navy), United States Air Force Security Forces, and United States Marine Corps Military Police of the United States Armed Forces and is assigned to the United States Department of Defense in the event of war.

 At a crime or disaster scene affecting large numbers of people, multiple jurisdictions, or broad geographic areas, many police agencies may be involved by mutual aid agreements.
 For example, the United States Federal Protective Service responded to the Hurricane Katrina natural disaster.
 The command in such situations remains a complex and flexible issue.

 In accordance with the federal structure of the United States government, the national (federal) government is not authorized to execute general police powers by the Constitution of the United States.
 The power to have a police force is given to each of the United States' 50 federated states.
 The Constitution gives the federal government the power to deal with foreign affairs and interstate affairs (affairs between the states).
 For police, this means that if a non-federal crime is committed in a U.S. state and the fugitive does not flee the state, the federal government has no jurisdiction.
 However, once the fugitive crosses a state line, he violates the federal law of interstate flight and is subject to federal jurisdiction, at which time federal law enforcement agencies may become involved.

+Security-oriented agencies

+Certain federal law enforcement agencies operate primarily as security forces for their parent agency's properties and buildings by providing access control, emergency response, site security, and protection for sensitive facilities.
+These law enforcement officers have a more limited scope of responsibility and generally have a jurisdiction limited to federal property and its surrounding area.